National Pool Closing Day

 In the weeks leading up to National Pool Closing Day, check to make sure you have all the pool closing supplies you'll need to make the process go smoothly.
 Have all your water balancing supplies, pool closing chemicals, and winter accessories ready to go.

 If you're re-using your winter cover from last year, take a look at it to make sure it's still in good condition.
 If it's not, make plans to purchase a new one before you start the pool closing process.
-As always, feel free to stop by or call your local Leslie's store for help with all your pool closing questions.
-You can also check out the Pool Closing category of our blog for more helpful tips and tricks.
+As always, feel free to stop by or call your local Leslie's for help with all your pool closing questions.
+You can also check out the Pool Closing section of our blog for more helpful tips and tricks.
+If you're stuck or need help with the winterization process, schedule at-home services with a certified Leslie's pool technician.

 A properly closed and winterized pool will be significantly easier to open in the spring, and we're here to help!